samthcode/ribbon-lang/README.md

+NOTE: I'm currently starting again on this, so checkout the branch "starting-anew" for an up-to-date look at what the language might look like and the new implementation.

 # The Ribbon Programming Language (WIP)

 A language made for fun and designed to be very easy to write.
 It is made in Rust, designed to be easy to write, and is inspired by languages such as [Nim](https://nim-lang.org/) and other functional languages.